controlecidadao/samantha_ia/README.md

 <br>

+If the downloaded model doesn't fit into the available RAM space, your hard drive will be used, impacting performance.

 Download the chosen model and save it to your computer.
 <br><br>

 ### Creating Model Prompt Template File (.txt)

-After downloading the model, you must create a `.txt` file with the same name as the model and save it in the **same directory**.
+After downloading the model, you must create a `.txt` file with the **same name** as the model and save it in the **same directory**.

 Example:<br><br>
 Model file name:&emsp;&emsp;&emsp;&emsp;&nbsp;&nbsp; `WizardLM-2-7B.Q4_K_M.gguf`<br>